Shiwan-Fang/recipe-app-api/notes/4_Create_user_model.md

 ### Implement user model
 **Steps**
 1. `.app/core/` is an app that contains code used across the whole project.
 The custom user model belongs here because it’s a fundamental part of the system.
-2. Create user model and model manager in `models.py`:
+2. Create user model and model manager class in `models.py`:
    1. Imports:
       - models → Django’s database field types
       - AbstractBaseUser → gives password handling & authentication basics